-A Catholic church plans to host Louis Farrakhan for anti-Facebook speech.
-At least one Jewish group is not happy about it
+A Catholic church hosted Louis Farrakhan for an anti-Facebook speech.
+At least one Jewish group was not happy about it

 Some groups are pushing back on Farrakhan's appearance

-But one local Jewish-led organization is blasting St. Sabina for hosting Farrakhan, who has a long history of anti-Semitic statements.
+But one local Jewish-led organization is blasting Saint Sabina for hosting Farrakhan, who has a long history of anti-Semitic statements.

 "The Holocaust started with hatred and prejudice," said Fritzie Fritzshall, an Auschwitz survivor and president of the Illinois Holocaust Museum in Skokie, Illinois.
-The museum is holding a press conference Thursday to protest St. Sabina's decision to host Farrakhan.
+The museum is holding a press conference Thursday to protest Saint Sabina's decision to host Farrakhan.

 "When community leaders like Father Pfleger provide a platform for bigotry and anti-Semitism, it increases the threat against all of humanity," Fritzshall said.

-Phil Andrew, the Archdiocese of Chicago's director of violence prevention, will be among those at the Illinois Holocaust Museum denouncing St. Sabina for hosting Farrakhan, according to a museum spokesman.
+Phil Andrew, the Archdiocese of Chicago's director of violence prevention, was expected to be among those at the Illinois Holocaust Museum denouncing Saint Sabina for hosting Farrakhan, according to a museum spokesman.

+In a statement, the Archdiocese of Chicago that its leader, Cardinal Blase Cupich, was not consulted before Pfleger announced the event with Farrakhan and that the archdiocese is "not sponsoring" the speech.

 The Anti-Defamation League said they will be monitoring Farrakhan's speech.
 The watchdog group has called Farrakhan, who has led the Nation of Islam since 1977, "quite possibly America's most popular anti-Semite."